 "If you were assigned the same task today, what would you do differently?"
 (This may not be applicable in all situations, but it's a great way to evaluate their willingness to reflect on past performance and apply learnings to new tasks.)

 Asking questions is great.
 Listening carefully to what your candidates say is better.
-But when candidates actually show you their conscientiousness, aptitude, adaptability and hunger, that’s the sign you’ve got a real winner.
-Last week I conducted a first in-person interview after several phone conversations.
-The candidate arrived with a 30-60-90 plan of what he would do should he get the job.
-With that kind of initiative, he just might.
+But when candidates actually show you these traits, that's the sign you've got a real winner.